Stretch a Roast

 I have seen several articles with recipes on how to cook up a whole chicken and make it stretch into several meals.
-I decided to write a post on how I stretch a family roast into several meals, without getting bored of the same leftovers.
+I decided to write a post on how I stretch a roast into several meals, without getting bored of the same leftovers.
 In this economy, it is important to use up everything that you have.
-Many people waste a lot of food, just throwing it away, as they are tired of eating on it.
+Many people waste a lot of food, just by throwing it away, when they are tired of eating it.
 Sometimes you put it away in the freezer, with good intentions of using it later....but I prefer to use it up right away, if possible.
 This is an example of what I recently did with a family size roast.
 We butcher our own beef and I usually get my roasts cut to 2-3 pounds each, so that is the size that I used.
 It was a nice, meaty roast, not a bone in one.

 1st day: Put the roast in the crockpot (frozen) in the AM with plenty of water and seasonings (I use the steak seasoning blend).
 Cooked it all day and that evening, for our first meal, we had shredded roast on buns and used the broth the roast simmered in for dipping (french dip sandwiches).